 Overnight to Crack-In-The-Rock Hike

-In the months of April and October, the Wupatki National Monument offers special ranger-led backpacking hikes over the weekends to Crack-In-The-Rock.
-This 12th-century Puebloan site is located on a mesa top, with a number of pre-historic archaeological sites located along the way.
+In April and October, the Wupatki National Monument offers special ranger-led backpacking hikes over the weekends to Crack-In-The-Rock.
+This 12th-century Puebloan site is located on a mesa top, with several prehistoric archaeological sites located along the way.
 The 2-day trek covers about 20 miles in all, reaching an elevation of 4900 feet, and is strenuous.

 Getting to Wupatki National Monument

-Wupatki National Monument is 30-miles north of Flagstaff or a three-hour drive from Phoenix. here are lots of interesting things to do and see at the Wupatki National Monument so plan on spending at least a half day.
-If you are interested in a guided tour call 928-679-2365 to reserve a spot.
+Wupatki National Monument is 30-miles north of Flagstaff or a three-hour drive from Phoenix.
+There are lots of interesting things to do and see at the Wupatki National Monument so plan on spending at least a half-day.
 Check the Wupatki National Monument website for up to date information on hours and road conditions.
+Nearby Sunset Crater National Monument is worth a look if you have time.